 Josie moved to Wellington, NZ, in 2016 and started her blog, Lost in Silver Fern, to document her move across the world and share some of her adventures in New Zealand with her readers.
 Her blog provides some great tips for moving to New Zealand and settling into life as an expat, and Josie’s photos are enough to convince anyone to consider a trip to this beautiful country!

 If ‘live abroad’ is on your bucket list, but you don’t quite have the where nailed down yet, there are a number of more general expat blogs that you’ll still find helpful.
 The following blogs can provide a great overview of popular UK expat destinations, as well as tips and necessary information on visas, job opportunities, finding accommodation abroad, and how to make the most of immersing yourself in a new country.
+If you are worried about making a money transfer abroad, follow our guide to making online money transfer as an expat to find out all the details you will need.

 This blog has some great travel guides for popular expat destinations, as well as useful info on shipping your belongings to the other side of the world (without paying a small fortune to do so!).